cans/gitvenv/README.md

 cans.gitvenv
 ============

-Clone Python project git repositories and setup an associated virtual environment for each
+Clone Python project git repositories and setup a virtual environment for each

 ## How does it works